vvheritagevv/bsdNotes/cryptoLocker.rst

 .. note:: When setting up ZFS, mountpoints, samba shares, and user directories, be sure to make your ZFS datasets correctly.
 You can never have too many.

 When I initially set up this server I did not set it up with snapshots in mind.
 It was my 1st attempt at ZFS.
-I used ZFS because `Alan Jude <http://www.allanjude.com/>`_ told me to on the `BSDNow <http://www.bsdnow.tv/>`_ podcast.
+I used ZFS because I had heard so many good things from `Alan Jude <http://www.allanjude.com/>`_ on the `BSDNow <http://www.bsdnow.tv/>`_ podcast.
 I did not set up separate datasets for my samba shares.
 I did not have separate datasets for the individual users home directories.
 I was using the schedule from Michaels blog post and I was snapshotting everything.
 Now since my server only uses a total of 13GB, and I have 500GB drives in it, I was not worried about running out of room any time soon.
 But I had a lot of snapshots that I simply wasnt going to need.

 On Monday at 2pm a 2nd manager opened an email with the same cryptolocker virus in it.
 I did not find out about this one until 7:30 am on tuesday.
 Once i found out about it I took samba down, and restored my samba drives from the snapshot an hour before the infection.